alexandrosraikos/woocommerce-biz-courier-logistics/README.md

 1. Download and setup WordPress from [the official website](https://wordpress.org/).
 1. Download and setup WooCommerce from the WordPress dashboard.
-1. Download the .zip package of Biz Courier & Logistics for WooCommerce from the [releases](https://github.com/alexandrosraikos/woocommerce-biz-courier-logistics/releases) page and install it via the WordPress Dashboard.
+1. Download the `wc-biz-courier-logistics.zip` package of Biz Courier & Logistics for WooCommerce from the latest release in the [releases](https://github.com/alexandrosraikos/woocommerce-biz-courier-logistics/releases) page and install it via the WordPress Dashboard.

 You initially have to set up your credentials.

 1. Login to the WordPress Dashboard
 1. Go to _WooCommerce Settings > Integration > Biz Courier & Logistics_.
 1. Register the credentials that were provided to you by Biz Courier.

+### Upgrade

+To upgrade, simply delete and reinstall using the method above.

 ## Features